 Mayor’s Biography

 Mayor Reeves has served as Mayor of Troy since November 2012.
-Jason served in his city council seat representing District 3 for 16 years prior to becoming Mayor.
+Jason served on the city council representing District 3 for 16 years prior to becoming Mayor.
 First elected in 1996 at the age of 24, Reeves is the youngest elected official in Troy’s history.

-In addition to his service as an elected official, Jason serves on the Alabama League of Municipalities Board of Directors.
-He is the immediate past chairman of the Southeast Alabama Gas District Board of Directors and is a member of the Troy Hospital Health Care Authority, the Troy University Athletic Advisory Committee, and the Troy University Sports Hall of Fame Board of Advisors.
+In addition to his service as an elected official, Jason serves as the vice-president of the Alabama League of Municipalities Board of Directors.
+He is a past chairman and current secretary of the Southeast Gas and Southeast Energy Board of Directors, current chairman of the Alabama Municipal Workers Compensation Fund Board, a member of the Troy Hospital Health Care Authority, the Troy University Athletic Advisory Committee, and the Troy University Sports Hall of Fame Board of Advisors.
+He is a former member of the Alabama Municipal Funding Corporation (AMFund) Board of Directors.

 Growing up the son of a police officer and schoolteacher, public safety and education are close to his heart and a top priority, in addition to local health care, housing, quality jobs, historical preservation and community revitalization.

-Jason believes the key to a progressive future is a united community where each citizen has a voice and a role in making Troy the progressive city that allows our families to live, work and play successfully.
+Jason believes the key to a progressive future lies in a united community - one where every citizen has a voice and a role in shaping Troy into a city where our families can thrive, live, work, and play successfully.

-Mayor Reeves and wife Elly Colquett Reeves have four children, Will, Drew, Ben and Kate.
+Mayor Reeves and wife Elly Colquett Reeves have four children, Will and his wife, Mary Caitlyn, Drew and his fiancee, Caroline, Ben and Kate.